CSB Off-Campus Selection Process:

 - A student may decline an offer for release however, if they were part of living group, it will only be possible for the living group to include another rising junior or senior as part of the group if they are approved from the off campus wait list.

 - Students/Groups approved for release will be given no less than two weeks from the date of offer to accept or decline the release.
-No student will be given an extension.
 Students who miss the deadline will be required to add their name to the wait list if they still wish to be released.

-- Students accepting release are required by the College to provide the address at which they will be living and a phone number at which they can be contacted when they return their accept/decline offers on/by December 15.
+- Students accepting release are required by the College to provide the address at which they will be living and a phone number at which they can be contacted.

 - Students on the wait list will only receive release offers if and when it is determined that additional space is required in College-owned housing.